agregory999/oci-policy-analysis/docs/source/usage.md

 **NOTE:** No parsing is being done at this time - it is a TODO.

 ## Policy Overlap Tab

+Allows for inspection of overlapping policies for each policy statement.
+Each policy statement references a given list of subjects, applies to a specific effective path, and covers a verb/resource or set of individual permissions.
+If any other policy has an overlap, this can be detected.

+Resources in OCI are comprised of underlying permissions, so it is possible to conflict where a resource from one policy statement and a permission from another conflict.

+When there are conflicts, it is not necessarily a problem.
+However, if a statement is removed, the permission may still be covered by another statement.
+Seeing this information can help detect what will happen if changes are made.

 ## Permissions Report Tab